LambdaTest/documentation/docs/ios-ipa-files-xcui.md

 By the end of this topic, you will be able to:

-1. Create .ipa app for testing
+1. Create .ipa files for testing
-2. Create an XCUITest package (with .ipa extension)
+2. Create an XCUITest Package
-3. Aligning iOS Deployment Target for XCUITest Testing.
+3. Create .app files for XCUITest testing
 ---
 ## 1. Create .ipa files for testing

 In Xcode, there are two common methods to create **.ipa** files for iOS app distribution.
-The first method directly creates the .ipa file, while the second method involves creating an .app bundle and then converting it into an .ipa file.
+The first method involves creating an **.app** bundle and then converting it into an **.ipa** file, while the second method directly creates the .ipa file.

-### Method 1: Create .ipa app
+### Method 1: Create .ipa Files from .app Bundle

+1. Open your app project in Xcode.
+2. For your Product's device target, select either **Generic iOS Device** or **Any iOS Device (arm64).**
+3. Go to the **Product** menu and select **Clean** to ensure a clean build.
+4. Again, go to the **Product** menu and select **Build.**
+5. The **.app file** is generated in your Xcode project's **Products Directory**.

+1. Create an empty directory named `Payload`.
+2. Move the .app file to the `Payload` directory.
+3. Create an archive (.zip file) by compressing the `Payload` directory.
+4. Rename this archive and append `.ipa` at the end.
+This creates an **.ipa file**.

+### Method 2: Directly Create .ipa Files

-You can directly create .ipa files using various export methods (**Ad Hoc, Enterprise,** or **Development**) for distribution.
+You can directly create .ipa files using various export methods (Ad Hoc, Enterprise, or Development) for distribution.
 The App Store type is not included in this method.

 1. Open your project in Xcode.
-2. Choose **Generic iOS Device** or **Any iOS Device (arm64).** for the project's device target.
+2. Choose "Generic iOS Device" or "Any iOS Device (arm64)" for the project's device target.
 3. Go to the **Product** menu and select **Clean** to ensure a clean build.
 4. Again, go to the **Product** menu and select **Archive.** Your app will be listed under the **Archives** after the process is completed.
 5. Choose your app from the list and click **Distribute App.**
-6. Select an export method (**Ad Hoc, Enterprise, Development**).
+6. Select an export method (Ad Hoc, Enterprise, or Development).
 7. Configure the Distribution options as follows:
    - **App Thinning:** None
    - Unselect the option **Rebuild from Bitcode.**